 How to install the latest iOS 14 update

-When available you can install the iOS 14.3 update by going to Settings > General > Software Update.
+You can install the iOS 14.4 update by going to Settings > General > Software Update.

 Disclosure: the author owns 12 shares in Apple.